-Delacon Bolsters U.S. Team with New Regional Manager and Swine Technical Manager
+Delacon U.S. builds team with New Regional Manager and Swine Technical Manager

 Steyregg, Austria, March 6, 2017 – Delacon builds a strong team in the United States with new appointments: Kory Moran joins as technical manager for swine and Kevin Adams is named regional manager.
 Adams and Moran will use their specific knowledge and experience in animal nutrition to represent Delacon and the category of phytogenic feed additives in North America.